-His research, projects and teaching experience spans nearly 30 years and his recognition within the academic world bring significant recognition to KFUPM.
-Dr. Kaminski is fluent in English and Polish and holds a Visiting Professorship at the AGH University of Science & Technology in Krakow.
-He has authored over 200 scientific publications and is a member of the editorial boards of several academic journals, including Micropaleontology, the Revue de Micropaleontologie, Geological Quarterly, and the Grzybowski Foundation Special Publications.
+His research, projects, and teaching experience spans nearly 35 years and his recognition within the academic world brings significant recognition to KFUPM.
+Dr. Kaminski is fluent in English and Polish and is a foreign member of the Polish Academy of Arts & Sciences.
+He has authored over 200 scientific publications and is the Editor-in-Chief of Micropaleontology, the oldest scientific journal in the subject area.
+He is a member of the editorial boards of several academic journals, including the Revue de Micropaleontologie, Geological Quarterly, Geologica Carpathica, and the Grzybowski Foundation Special Publications.
 He has supervised over 60 graduate students.

 - Ph.D., Oceanography, W.H.O.L, MIT Joint Program, USA, 1987.

 - M.S., Geology, Jagiellonian University, Poland, 1981.

 - B.A., Geology, Rutgers University, USA, 1979.